its-surbhi02/react-project/README.md

 The ease of copying and pasting components can lead to code duplication if not managed properly through component extraction.
 Initial Setup:
 Setting up Tailwind can be more complex compared to simpler CSS frameworks.

+In React, data flow is typically unidirectional, from parent components to child components using props.
+When a piece of state or a function from a high-level parent component is needed by a deeply nested child component, and there are several intermediate components between them, each of those intermediate components must receive the prop and then pass it down to its child.
+This chain-like passing of props through components that don't actually use them is known as "props drilling."
+Drawbacks of Props Drilling: Increased Code Complexity, Reduced Maintainability, Tight Coupling, Difficulty in Debugging

+lifiting the state up
  -->